 ix.
 Third party content and social media plug-ins

-We use YouTube and SoundCloud to play videos and podcasts directly from our website.
+We use Crowdcast, SoundCloud, and YouTube to play videos and podcasts from our website.
 This processing is based on Article 6 sec.
 1 sent.
 1 lit. f GDPR and represents our legitimate interest to improve your website experience.

 Your browser will directly communicate with